 Takeda Cares is the signature corporate giving program in the U.S. and embodies Takeda’s mission of striving toward better health and a brighter future for people worldwide through innovation in medicine.
 The Takeda Cares program supports the communities where employees live and work.

 During the Covid pandemic, employees were able to take advantage of a different way of giving.
-The traditional in-person community service day was expanded to a week of virtual volunteer opportunities benefitting organizations in the areas of health, environment, education and hunger.
-Employees continued our efforts to make a meaningful impact, virtually, with activities such as:
+The traditional in-person community service day was expanded to a week of virtual volunteer opportunities benefitting organizations in the areas of health, environment, education, and hunger.
+Employees continued Takeda’s efforts to make a meaningful impact, virtually, with activities such as: